eblio/3dme/README.md

 # 3D /me
-The /me command but it's 3D printed.
+A FiveM script written in LUA that implements the /me command with 3D printing.

 The /me command allows you to display a specific action above the head of a player.
 It's particularly used for actions that couldn't have been done in game in a roleplay context.